November 17, 2025

 Once signed, the Trump Administration’s order went into effect immediately.
 However, we have yet to see any impact on coffee prices for importers, roasters, and, ultimately, consumers.
 A remaining 40% tariff on the largest coffee-producing/exporting nation is enough to keep the “C” market high, especially when you consider that Brazil is the #1 supplier of coffee to the U.S. In fact, Brazil actually accounts for 45% of coffee consumed nationally.

-Brazil and India aside, we consider this widespread tariff relief to be helpful news for coffee prices.
+Brazil aside, we consider this widespread tariff relief to be helpful news for coffee prices.
 With all other producing countries becoming tariff-free again (for now, at least), roasters will see relief on forward differentials.
 That being said, instore domestic inventories will still be impacted by tariffs already incurred.
 There has been no announcement of any return or refund of tariffs already paid on coffee.

 Going Forward